Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 			}
 		};

-1. Start the Camera and get result.
+1. Set up callback to retrieve the image at each state of the camera.
+For more information on the processed image returned via **onCropped**, see [Image from AcuantCameraUI and AcuantCamera](#image-from-acuantcameraui-and-acuantcamera).

 		var cameraCallback = {
 			onCaptured: function(response){